 In all cases:

-Ensuring that the court's order is a bona fide remand order which requires OHA to take further action before issuing a decision and is not, in effect, a reversal (requiring effectuation).
+Ensuring that the court's order is a bona fide remand order which requires OAO to take further action before issuing a decision and is not, in effect, a reversal (requiring effectuation).

-Ensuring that an updated earnings record and claims queries (MBR, SSID, OHA CCS, and DDSQ) are in file.
-This will serve not only as an alert to a possible return to work, but will also provide updated information as to insured status, and serve as an alert if the claimant has filed a subsequent application (see I-4-3-100 for procedures on obtaining a current wage record).
+Ensuring that an updated earnings record and claims queries (MBR, SSID, and DDSQ) are in the file.
+This will serve not only as an alert to a possible return to work, but will also provide updated information as to insured status, and serve as an alert if the claimant has filed a subsequent application.

 Ensuring that, if the claimant has filed a subsequent claim, the procedures in HALLEX, TI-5-3-17, Processing Subsequent Disability Claims and I-4-2-101, Memorandum From the Executive Director, Office of Appellate Operations dated October 25, 2002, are followed.